SpenceKonde/ProductInfo/AddressesAndShipping.md

 Similarly, if your address is particularly long, it may not clear where the "address" ends and the city or province begins.
 Is that a long address, city name, and no province, or shorter address, city, province?
 Again, clarify if it may be confusing.

+## I cannot lie on customs forms
+While, obviously, I declare the lowest value I can legally, unlike vendors shipping from China, I cannot straight up falsify customs declarations.
+Depending on the import laws of the destination country, you may be responsible for import duties.

 ## Non-english characters are not accepted
 Addresses containing non-english characters are not accepted by our carrier (accents are usually okay; where they aren't, I replace them with the non-accented letter); please use the romanized form of your address.